deckhouse/deckhouse/modules/015-admission-policy-engine/docs/GATEKEEPER-CR.md

 ---
-title:  "Модуль admission-policy-engine: Custom Resources (от Gatekeeper)"
+title: "The admission-policy-engine module: Custom Resources (by Gatekeeper)"
 ---

 ## Mutation